ridhamtarpara/feathers-mongodb-socket-jwt/README.md

 > Demo application to test feather's packages and capabilities with real-time

+### It uses `feathers-sync` package to synchronize service events with publish/subscribe to scale real-time APIs

 It is build on https://github.com/feathersjs/feathers-chat

 1. Make sure you have [NodeJS](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/download-center#community) installed.